dagobailon/progress_crm_reporting/Deep_Reading_Code.Mariella.md

 Section 3: What other files within this app does this depend on?
 -----------------------------------
-e.g. ActionKit draws on BaseAdapter.py so that...
+e.g. ActionKit draws on BaseAdapter.py to clean data r

 [Fill in this section]